USAFA-ECE/ece281-book/book/lab/lab1.md

 ## Background

-In order to represent 12 months in unsigned binary, we know we need a four bits.
+In order to represent 12 months in unsigned binary, we know we need a four bits:

 $$
 ceiling(log_2(12)) = 4